United

 preemptive attack.
 Article 51 would therefore

-apply even more forcefully in this context, since it speaks of self-defense in
+apply even more forcefully in this context, since it speaks of self-defense “in

-the event of an armed attack, which is considered by some to mean that self-defense can only be used after an armed attack
+the event of an armed attack”, which is considered by some to mean that

-has already occurred.
-The aforementioned
+occurred.
+The aforementioned actions

-any offensive action taken by Israel.
+offensive action taken by Israel.
+That

-their duties.
+duties.

-Regarding the legality of Israels offensive actions on June 5,
+Regarding the legality of Israel’s offensive actions on June 5,

 1967, it is ultimately unimportant whether the outbreak of war on June 5 is

-considered to be the eruption of a new war (and therefore Israels actions were
+considered to be the eruption of a new war (and therefore Israel’s actions were

 preemptive) or whether it was simply the continuation of a 19 year old state of

-warfare (in which case Israels actions were a belated response to ongoing Arab
+warfare (in which case Israel’s actions were a belated response to ongoing Arab

 aggression).
 The existence of Israel was